apache/trafficcontrol/traffic_ops/ort/atstccfg/README.md

 # atstccfg
 atstccfg is a tool for generating configuration files server-side on ATC cache servers.

+!!!
+Warning !!!
+    atstccfg does not have a stable command-line interface, it can and will change without warning.
+Scripts should avoid calling it for the time being.

 ## Usage
 ```
 atstccfg [-u TO_URL] [-U TO_USER] [-P TO_PASSWORD] [-n] [-r N] [-e ERROR_LOCATION] [-w WARNING_LOCATION] [-i INFO_LOCATION] [-g] [-s] [-t TIMEOUT] [-a MAX_AGE] [-l]